Professional edition active

 In general, the following rules of inheritance apply:

-• Heterozygotes are unaffected but carry the abnormal gene.
+• Heterozygotes are unaffected (ie, the genotype is abnormal but the phenotype is normal).
+Heterozygotes are called carriers of the abnormal gene.

-• If unaffected (phenotypically normal) parents have an affected child, both parents are heterozygotes.
-On average, one fourth of their children are affected, half are heterozygotes, and one fourth are neither affected nor carriers (genotypically normal).
-Therefore, among the children, the chance of being unaffected (that is, either being a carrier or being genotypically normal) is three fourths, and among the unaffected children, the chance of being a carrier is two thirds.
+• If unaffected (phenotypically normal) parents have an affected child, that reveals that both parents are heterozygotes.
+On average, one-fourth of their children are affected, half are heterozygotes, and one- fourth are neither affected nor carriers (genotypically normal).
+Therefore, among the children, the chance of being unaffected (that is, either being a carrier or being genotypically normal) is three-fourths, and among the unaffected children, the chance of being a carrier is two-thirds.

 • All children of an affected parent and a parent who is not a carrier are unaffected heterozygotes.